William-OD/Hot-Onset/README.md

 All directory paths will have to be re-shuffled for use on your local machine.
 I have re-organsied this repo for readability, however the directory paths between each file may no longer match up.

-Usage of all content in this repository is available for research purposes, as long as creditation is given to: William O'Donnell, University of Glasgow.
+Usage of all content in this repository was created by  William O'Donnell (University of Glasgow), and is freely available for research purposes, as long as creditation is given.
+This is with exception of:
+* The 'Code/TEBBS.py' file which has not been edited, and was saved for this repository for a comparison study (original repository found at:  https://github.com/vsadykov/TEBBS)
+* The 'Code/goesxrs_temp.py' file whose original author was Dr Iain Hannah (University of Glasgow), which was lightly edited to include uncertainty calculations and some data handling.

 ## Downloading GOES XRS data
 Can use 'Bulk_Downloads.ipynb' to use wget to bulk download GOES XRS data from https://www.ncei.noaa.gov/data/goes-space-environment-monitor/access/science/xrs/ to a specified data directory.
 There are, of course, other ways of downloading this flare data locally.